chivay/writeups/OverTheWire/Bandit/solutions.md

 bandit4@melinda:~/inhere$ ls
 -file00  -file01  -file02  -file03  -file04  -file05  -file06  -file07  -file08  -file09
 ```
-Seems the is a few files to check.
+Seems there are a few files to check.
 Let's try to find out something about them.
 ```
 bandit4@melinda:~/inhere$ file *
 file: Cannot open `ile00' (No such file or directory).